authsignal/react-native-passkey-example/README.md

 If you're looking for a similar example but for the Web instead of React Native, you can find one [here](https://github.com/authsignal/nextjs-example/tree/with-aws-cognito).

+This app is referenced in our [official guide](https://docs.authsignal.com/integrations/aws-cognito) on how to integrate Authsignal with AWS Cognito.

 ## Prerequisites

 You shuld follow the prerequisite steps described [here](https://docs.authsignal.com/sdks/client/react-native#prerequisites) to setup your Relying Party and your `apple-app-site-association` and `assetlinks.json` files.